solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 ---

 *Entropy* in this context is essentially randomness.
 A source of entropy is a magic fountain which pours forth a stream of random bits.
-This is intentionally a practical, not a scientific definition.
+This is intentionally a practical definition, not related to science and physics.
 When a modern computer runs out of entropy things stop working and fail in a mysterious way.
 Why does this happen in our cloud based virtual servers and what can one do about it?

-## What is entropy and why do we need it?
+## Why do we need entropy?

-Entropy (randomness) is essential to cryptography as keys need to be generated so that no one can predict the next generated key or deduce previous keys by working backwards from the last generated keys.
+We want certain things to be practically *unpredictable* in software systems.
+All cryptographic keys need to be generated safely, so that no one can predict the next generated key or deduce previous keys by working backwards from the last generated keys.
+The same applies to other domains, for example, it would be awkward if one could deduce the next card from the deck in a poker game simply by looking on the cards dealt.
+This has actually happened, see [Poker exploit tale from 1999](https://www.cigital.com/papers/download/developer_gambling.php).

 Any [pseudorandom number generator (PRNG)](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) solution is essentially deterministic based on the initial seed number and algorithm and therefore the whole sequence can be deduced by looking at a small part of the generated